agera-edc/RegistrationService/docs/developer/decision-records/2022-06-13-registration-service/README.md

 ## Identity

-the Registration Service has its own `did:web` deployed that points to the Self-description document endpoint.
-From the Self-description document potential
-Dataspace participants can retrieve the enrollment API endpoint.
+the Registration Service will have its own `did:web` deployed that points to the Self-description document endpoint.
+From the Self-description document potential Dataspace participants can retrieve the enrollment API endpoint.

 ## Operations

-In current version the Registration Service is going to support 2 types of operations:
+This document specifies only operations supported by the Registration Service in MVD version:
 - Dataspace participant onboarding
 - Listing all Dataspace participants